 Please pray for Vern Dyck who has suffered a small stroke while travelling in the US.
 Praise God that he was able to get home!
 Please continue to pray for his full recovery.

 Theresa Marsden has been handling the Large Print Daily Bread ministry for years and is ready to pass the torch.
 If you’re interested in helping, connect with the office to learn what is involved.

 An adult helper is needed in the preschool place on the last Sunday of each month.
 If you’re willing to volunteer, please talk to Marie Bezeau.

-The Hanover Ministerial 2020 Lenten Service & Lunch series kicks off on Wednesday, March 4 from 12-1 p.m. at St. Matthews Lutheran Church.
-Pastor Dave will be bringing the message on that day.
-A freewill offering will be collected to support The Light on Main, Hanover & Area Refugee Committee, and Hope Grey-Bruce Services.
+The Hanover Ministerial 2020 Lenten Service & Lunch series is happening on Wednesdays at noon at St. Matthews Lutheran until April 1.
+A freewill offering is collected at each event in support of Light on Main, Hanover & Area Refugee Committee, and Hope Grey-Bruce Community.

 ENGAGE WITH SCRIPTURE